Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 ## About Managed Identities for Azure Resources

-While Azure Key Vault provides a way to securely store credentials, secrets, and other keys, but your code has to authenticate to Key Vault to retrieve them.
+Azure Key Vault provides a way to securely store credentials, secrets, and other keys, but your code has to authenticate to Key Vault to retrieve them.
 The [managed identities for Azure resources](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) feature in Azure Active Directory (Azure AD) solves this problem.
 The feature provides Azure services with an automatically managed identity in Azure AD.
 You can use the identity to authenticate to any service that supports Azure AD authentication, including Key Vault, without any credentials in your code.

 ## Authenticating to Key Vault with a deamon application

-There are multiple ways to authenticate to Azure Key Vault with a daemon application, but this document will only discuss the following way:
+While there are multiple ways to authenticate to Azure Key Vault with a daemon application, this document will only discuss the following ways:

 - **Managed Identities for Azure Resources** - for scenarios where the application is deployed on Azure, and the Azure resource supports Managed Identities.
 - **[Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) (for local development)** - Azure CLI version 2.0.12 and above supports the get-access-token option.
 AzureServiceTokenProvider uses this option to get an access token for local development environment.
-- **Active Directory Integrated Authentication (for local development)**.
-To use Windows integrated authentication, your on-premise Windows Server Active Directory domain must be federated with Azure Active Directory.
-Your application must be running on a domain-joined machine under a user's domain credentials.
 - **AzureServicesAuthConnectionString** - use for scenarios where all the previous ways are not possible, and exposing the connection string in the code is not a concern.

 ### **Managed Identities for Azure Resources**